jrevillini/simple-lightgallery/readme.txt

 === Simple lightGallery ===
 Contributors: savvasha
 License: GPLv2 or later
-Tags: lightGallery, gallery, photography, images, theme, template, style, jquery, photo gallery, responsive gallery Requires at least: 5.3
+Tags: lightGallery, gallery, photography, responsive, jQuery Requires at least: 5.3
-Tested up to: 6.3
+Tested up to: 6.6
 Requires PHP: 7.2
-Stable tag: 1.5.2
+Stable tag: 1.6.0

-An integration of lightGallery javascript v1 and v2 to WordPress
+An integration of lightGallery JavaScript v1 and v2 to WordPress

 == Description ==
-An easy way to integrate either v1 or v2 of lightGallery javascript to Wordpress. lightGallery is a lightweight, modular, JavaScript library for creating beautiful image & video galleries for the web and the mobile
+An easy way to integrate either v1 or v2 of lightGallery JavaScript to WordPress. lightGallery is a lightweight, modular, JavaScript library for creating beautiful image & video galleries for the web and the mobile

 #### Features

 In **Settings > Simple lightGallery** you can find several options to control in which parts of your site the lightGallery will be loaded.

-Some of lightGallery core features ([taken from lightGallery officialy site](https://www.lightgalleryjs.com/docs/getting-started/))
+Some of lightGallery core features ([taken from lightGallery officially site](https://www.lightgalleryjs.com/docs/getting-started/))

 * Fully responsive.
 * Modular architecture with built in plugins.